runejuhl/puppet-reprepro/REFERENCE.md

 Data type: `String`

-the name of the distribution
+the name of the repository to attach this distribution to.

 ##### <a name="origin"></a>`origin`